VAMPMANE/VAMPMANE/README.md

-# 👋 Hey there, I'm CHIZOMEBLADE!
+# 👋 Hey there, I'm VAMPMANE!

 ## 🚀 About Me